decentralized-identity/presentation-exchange/spec/spec.md

 ## Requirements
 A `Presentation Definition` should satisfy the following requirements:
 - A `Presentation Definition` allows for a static definition.
-That means it is not necessarely need to dynamically created by a party upon request.
+That means it is not necessarely required to be dynamically created by a party upon request.
 - A `Presentation Definition` should *generally* not have a limited TTL or be restricted to a single interaction.
 It should a long-lived format that, for example, search indexers could pickup in order to understand service requirements.
 - A `Presentation Definition` allows to specifiy a combination of selection criteria that meet the requirements.
 A `Presentation Definition` can meet any combination of the requirements given.
 - A `Presentation Definition` can request verifiable (signed) information as well as unsigned information (TBD).